 Near the end of 2017, Blake started wrestling with Bert Prentice’s USA promotion.
 Bert’s company puts on weekly shows throughout the western part of Tennessee which includes cities like Jackson and Nashville and everywhere in between.

-“It wasn’t until I got to USA that I found out who I really was.
+“It wasn’t until I got to the USA promotion that I found out who I really was.
 I busted out of my shell there and I developed my character,” Christian responded.
 “I learned how to work for T.V. and I feel that I escalated further in my career there than I did when I was with the smaller promotions.”

 Blake’s in-ring wrestling style would easily have him classified as a high flyer, but that is not the only skill or weapon he has in his arsenal.
 Even though Blake does not have any amateur wrestling in his background, he has focused his energy on developing a technical style.